Maliacarolinee/Data-Analyst-Portfolio/README.md

 **Women's Happiness Score**

 Description: I analyzed the 2021 rankings of women's happiness across various countries, focusing on regional differences.
-By leveraging Excel for data organization and analysis, I was able to identify patterns in happiness scores, and compare happiness levels across regions.
+By leveraging Excel for data organization and analysis, I was able to identify patterns in happiness scores and compare happiness levels across regions.

 Tools: Excel